NathanaelGo/the-halcyon-cradle/NPCs/Minerva.md

 The Architect behind the [[Ward of Paragon]] dungeon in concord.

 Great Great...
 Grand Daughter of a founding member of [[The Zignus Institute|The Institute]]

+Path to the basement never stays the same

+When meeting with [[Minerva]] at the Gardens basement 50 concealed war forged (something was different about them - don't have sentience) with rifles appeared

+Can quarantine her body and remove a version of her self from reality (Used to remove [[Adazgul]])